wearede/DevCeption/README.md

 ### Step 2

-Lets configure ssh on host machine for painless ssh-eing, on macOS you would do
+Lets configure ssh on host machine for painless ssh-eing.
+On macOS you would do:

 ```
 vi ~/.ssh/config